SomeRanDev/reflaxe/README.md

 public var deleteOldOutput: Bool = true;

 // -------------------------------------------------------
-// If "true", an error is thrown if a function without
+// If "false", an error is thrown if a function without
 // a body is encountered.
 Typically this occurs when
 // an umimplemented Haxe API function is encountered. public var ignoreBodilessFunctions: Bool = false;